sangtaeha/rfc8312bis/draft-eggert-tcpm-rfc8312bis.md

 above two types of networks.
 The following two tables show the average window sizes of Standard TCP, HSTCP, and CUBIC.
 The average window sizes of Standard TCP and HSTCP are from {{?RFC3649}}.
-The average window size of CUBIC is calculated using {{eq6}} and the CUBIC TCP-friendly region for three different values of C.
+The average window size of CUBIC is calculated using Eq.
+6 and the CUBIC TCP-friendly region for three different values of C.

 ~~~